 The people will really be celebrating at the death of the witnesses.
 The people hate the truth so much that they celebrate the fact that the two are silenced.
 We may think that this is really out there but there are already places where the gospel is hated that much.

-"But after the three and a half days a breath of life from God entered them, and they stood on their feet, and terror struck those who saw them."
-NIV translation
+But after the three-and-a-half days a breath of life from God entered them, they stood up on their feet, and great fear fell on those who saw them.

 The party is over!
 Can you imagine the look on the faces as the two dead witnesses were raised to life?
 What is described here is the same thing that God did with Adam in the garden (see Genesis 2:7).

-"Then they heard a loud voice from heaven saying to them, 'Come up here.'
-And they went up to heaven in a cloud, while their enemies looked on."
-NIV translation
+Then the two heard a loud voice from heaven saying to them, "Come up here!"
+And they went up into heaven in a cloud, while their enemies watched them.

 As soon as the witnesses complete their mission, God judges the city with a severe earthquake.
 One in ten buildings were destroyed and seven thousand people died.
-It is so terrible that the survivors know that it can only be from God and they wonder at His power.
+It is so terrible that the survivors know that it can only be from God and they wonder at his power.

-"The second woe is passed; the third woe is coming soon."
-NIV translation
+The second woe has passed; see, the third woe is coming quickly

 As bad as all of this has been, there's still one more woe to come.
 We are told that it is "coming soon" and we know that there is not a big pause in time as it feels as if things are speeding up to their final conclusion.

-"The seventh angel sounded his trumpet, and there were loud voices in heaven, which said: 'The kingdom of the world has become the kingdom of our Lord and of his Christ, and he will reign for ever and ever.'"
-NIV translation
+The seventh angel sounded his shofar; and there were loud voices in heaven, saying, "The kingdom of the world has become the Kingdom of our Lord and his Messiah, and he will rule forever and ever!"

-We each should ask ourselves a serious question which is "Will I rejoice when Jesus comes to reign or will I be sad at the passing of the old way?"
-If Jesus is the Lord of your life (reigning) now, it will be a celebration but, if you are still trying to do things your own way, you may be sad at the thought of giving up control because that will no longer be an option.
+Now, we see the elders (leaders of the twelve tribes and the twelve apostles) in worship.
+They are thanking God for the fact that he is finally reigning on earth.
+We each should ask ourselves a serious question which is "Will I rejoice when Yeshua comes to reign or will I be sad at the passing of the old way?"
+If Yeshua is the Lord of your life (reigning) now, it will be a celebration but, if you are still trying to do things your own way, you may be sad at the thought of giving up control because that will no longer be an option.

-"'The nations were angry; and your wrath has come.
-The time has come for judging the dead, and for rewarding your servants the prophets and your saints and those who reverence your name, both small and great - and for destroying those who destroy the earth.'"
-NIV translation
+"The Goyim raged.
+But now your rage has come, the time for the dead to be judged, the time for rewarding your servants the prophets and your holy people, those who stand in awe of your name, both small and great.
+It is also the time for destroying those who destroy the earth."

 The elders now tell us of the coming two judgments.
 The first mentioned is that of salvation while the second is of rewards.
 It is comforting to know that not only are we going to live forever with God but, as we see here, he has other rewards for us based on how we used the new life that we were given when we came to Christ.